-Version Section(s) Description of Amendments Amended By Date 0 All Developed for project submission Bradley Harbort 31/05/2022 1 All To reflect current Project Status Danny Dewberry/Cristina Lang 29/05/2023
+Version Section(s) Description of Amendments Amended By Date 0 All Developed for project submission Bradley Harbort 31/05/2022 1 All To reflect current Project Status Danny Dewberry/Cristina Lang 29/05/2023 2 All To reflect current Project Status Bart Robertson/Cristina Lang 13/05/2024 3 All To reflect current Project Status Bart Robertson/Cristina Lang 12/05/2025

 This plan has been developed by UGL to define the management objectives and practices that are to be implemented during the execution of Contract activities.
 It is the private property of UGL and without their consent must not be shown or given to any competitor or third parties or used by the recipient for purposes other than those for which they are issued.
-Any printed documents shall be considered as uncontrolled.
+Any printed documents should be considered as uncontrolled.